Hrushikeshsurabhi/iris-ml-pipeline/README.md

-# Iris Dataset Machine Learning Project
+# Iris ML Pipeline

+A comprehensive machine learning pipeline for the Iris dataset with modular components for data processing, model training, evaluation, and API deployment.

 ## 📊 Project Overview

 This comprehensive machine learning project analyzes the famous Iris dataset using various ML techniques and concepts.
-The project demonstrates data exploration, preprocessing, model training, evaluation, and deployment.
+The project demonstrates data exploration, preprocessing, model training, evaluation, and deployment through a modular, production-ready architecture.

 ## 🎯 Project Goals